by Howard H. Brinton

 The most weighty that I was ever at and the hearts of many were bowed in reverence before the Most High.
 Some Friends of the said committee who appeared easy to pay the tax, after several adjournments, withdrew; others of them continued till the last.

-Apparently ,unity was not reached and the report of the committee was non-committal.
+Apparently, unity was not reached and the report of the committee was non-committal.
 Among the Friends who refused to pay their taxes was Joshua Evans who records in his Journal for the year 1756:

 I found it best for me to refuse paying demands on my estate which went to pay the expenses of war; and although my part might appear at best a drop in the ocean, yet the ocean, I considered, was made up of many drops. [p.
 19]

 Woolman, speaking of the early Friends, says that “there was less danger of their being infected with the spirit of this world in paying such taxes than is the case with us now.”
 He explained that the situation was different because so many Friends held political positions.
 Payment of the tax by Friends would encourage Friends in politics to compromise even more than they had already done.
 In 1756, soon after he had expressed these scruples, most of the Friends in the Provincial Assembly, where they held twenty-eight of the thirty-six seats, withdrew, finding their position no longer tenable.
-There was actual war with the Indians, brought on by a policy which they had opposed.
+There was actual war with the Indians, brought on by a policy that they had opposed.
 When the Quakers were later accused of stinginess for refusing to pay taxes to support this war they replied that they were willing to give much more than the amount of the war tax to secure peace with the Indians.
 This they did through their “Friendly Association for Gaining and Preserving Peace With the Indians by Pacific Measures,” an effort which actually succeeded in accomplishing its purpose in 1758 at a cost of five thousand pounds sterling.
 The difficulties which Friends faced in the years following the Revolutionary War are recorded by Job Scott.
 There were many who refused to pay taxes and in consequence suffered loss of goods.
 He writes in Chapter V of his autobiography:

 At our Yearly Meeting this year, 1779, the subject of Friends paying taxes for war, came under solid consideration.
 Friends were unanimous that the testimony of Truth and of our Society was clearly against our paying such taxes as were wholly for war and many solid Friends manifested a lively testimony against the payment of those in the mixture; which testimony appeared evidently to me to be on substantial ground, arising and spreading in the authority of truth.